SEI-Remote/rando-dex/README.md

 ## Instructions

 In VS Code, select the `UserDetails` component and observe the `console.log(user)`, which will print the specific information for a given user when their card is clicked within the app.
 You can see this data if you open the terminal in your browser.
+Use the data to plan out and create React components which will accept props and render the user's information to the page.

-It is also stored in 'state' (we'll learn about it tomorrow), which can be seen using the [React Developer Tools](https://chromewebstore.google.com/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) which you should download!
+- The data you'll be using is also being stored in 'state' (we'll learn about it tomorrow), which can be seen using the [React Developer Tools](https://chromewebstore.google.com/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) which you should download ASAP!
 If you're feeling adventurous, start getting familiar with these tools now!!!
-Use the data to plan out and create React components which will accept props and render the user's information to the page.

 ## Tips

 - There is a `UserDetails.css` stylesheet, which you can use for all of your styling needs.
 This will allow you to write CSS without having to mess with anything that's already configured.
 We'll learn how to do all the fancy routing stuff later this week, so don't stress out about that now.

+- One of the BEST things about this app is that you can use it as a starting point to build from if you want to add more complicated features as you learn more about React over the next two weeks!

 - There are a few things in this app (routing, params, location, navigation, state) that aren't relevant to what you're learning right now, but will provide an extra example for you to reference down the road after we've reviewed each of them in class.